tkdhss111/fortran-openblas-installer/README.md

 ## Install in Windows

-- Install MinGW64 for compilation in advance
+- Install MSYS2/MinGW64 for compilation in advance
-- GNU makefile is used instead of the one for nmake stored in C:/Program Files (x86)/Intel/oneAPI/mkl
+- GNU makefile is used instead of nmake makefile stored in C:/Program Files (x86)/Intel/oneAPI/mkl
 - Try a few times if installation fails